The region of Pylaros is located in the north-central part of the island.

 Combine a visit with swimming from the rocks below or the beaches in Agia Efimia with a laid back lunch or coffee, or a special dinner at Sea Rock ws.
 It mixes the traditional and the contemporary, offering a twist on Greek fare served in a beautiful garden, with great sea views.
 Try to visit on a full moon – the night views can be awesome too!
 Close by is Amalia, a family run taverna, with tasty local homemade food and amazing sea views.
 Open for breakfast lunch and dinner and on some night’s traditional acoustic music and singing takes place.
 Next to the harbor is the popular contemporary bar and restaurant Carena – they serve snacks, meals and a wide variety of drinks, cocktails, teas, and coffees.
 A cool hang out for locals and visitors alike, with some live music nights.
 Visit Maklithari Taverna after a walk around the authentic Makriotika village or after a swim at Myrtos.
 It’s a family taverna in the square with views of Agia Efimia, serving mainly traditional meat dishes – the pork served on Fridays is particularly popular.
 Myrtillo Shop is located at the junction of Divarata so on your way to Myrtos you can try and buy local delicacies such as honey, jams and soaps, and find about the life of bees in a short presentation.
 There is a nice little garden at the back of the shop with tables were you could sit an enjoy a healthy snack.

 Whether you are sailing, fishing or just having fun on the beach, you can find the necessary equipment at Agia Efimia Chandlers, located on the harbour front!
-If they don’t have what you are looking for, they will be more than happy to bring it for you upon request.
 For Greek and Kefalonian food and beauty products pop into Myrtillo Shop at the Divarata crossroads.

 Car, Scooter, bicycle, boat, yacht, taxi hire